croquet/wordpress-webshowcase-plugin/readme.txt

 3. Select the downloaded zip file, and activate the installed plugin.

 = After activation =
-1. Visit [https://croquet.io/keys](https://croquet.io/keys) and create a production API Key.
+1. Visit [https://multisynq.io/coder](https://multisynq.io/coder) and create a production API Key.
 These API keys are public and **not secret**.
 Usage of the API key can be restricted to a set of URLs.

 == Settings ==

 There are some sidebar settings associated with the Metaverwe Web Showcase block.
 If you don't see a sidebar in your editor, click the gear icon in the top right of the editor to open the sidebar.

-= Croquet API Key =
+= Multisynq API Key =

-This API key is used to access the Croquet Reflector network.
-You can generate an API Key at [croquet.io/keys](https://croquet.io/keys).
-Your API key will look something like this: `15kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample`
+This API key is used to access the Multisynq Reflector network.
+You can generate an API Key at [multisynq.io/coder](https://multisynq.io/coder).
+Your API key will look something like this: `25kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample`

 These API keys are public and **not secret**.
 Usage of the API key can be restricted to a set of URLs.